psaikido/hugle.uk/pages/prose/Thesium/080-doubt.md

 At the very centre of the Cathedral is the Ship of Light itself.

 After the insurrection there is a terrible suppression of Evempirical thought.
-Only a few White Coats are allowed to continue working.
+Only the Top Prof and a small team is allowed to continue working.
 The Ship of Light is rebuilt but people remain restive.
 Everyone had seen for themselves how the Ship lay in parts, all its components exposed and no soul could be seen by anyone.
 This troubled the High Neem most of all, because he couldn't see it either.
 Groups of theologians were assembled to come up with ever cleverer arguments to sustain Neemianism.